 In short, there are a ton of different styles of espresso cups.
-Pick out the one that best suits your style and taste or whichever type matches your other coffee gear.
+Pick out the one that best suits your style and taste or perhaps something that matches your other coffee gear.

 Another important consideration is your daily espresso routine.
-That to say, whether you regularly pull a single or double shot determines if you need a larger cup.
+That to say, whether you regularly pull a single or double shot determines the cup size you’ll need.

 Likewise, if you have other espresso drinkers over to visit, it probably would be nice to have cups and saucers for serving.
-Espresso makes a nice accompaniment to a sweet dessert!
+After all, espresso makes a nice accompaniment to a sweet dessert!

 Whichever cup you choose to go with today, make sure it brings you joy.
 Life’s too short to waste on something that you’re not crazy about!